joblib/threadpoolctl/README.md

 ### Switching Back And Forth Between Main Thread and Python Threads

-Unfortunately not all controlled libraries providing limiting APIs that are thread-specific.
+Unfortunately not all controlled libraries providing limiting APIs that are thread-specific, as detailed in the section on [semantics](#semantics) below.
 Limiting some libraries' thread pool sizes can therefore impact the whole process.
 This makes switching back and forth between running code that uses these libraries in Python threads and running it in the main thread a bit more complex: you need to set the limits each time you switch back and forth.